pegasus-isi/pegasus-docker-deploy/README.md

 In other cases you will need to copy files from the submit container to your machine, such as the workflow's output files.
 We also provide a script for you to do that.
 It is called download.sh and its usage is:

-    ./download.sh [path_to_source] [path_to_destination]
+    ./download.sh [source] [destination]

-Where path_to_source is now a path within the container for the file/directory you want to transfer and the path_to_destination is a path whitin your local machine where you want to place the transferred files.
+Where source is now a path within the container for the file/directory you want to transfer and the destination is a path whitin your local machine where you want to place the transferred files.
 The first argument is required and the second is optional.
-If you do not provide the path_to_destination argument, your file/directory will be place in your local machine's home directory.
+If you do not provide the destination argument, your file/directory will be place in your local machine's home directory.
 Note that the file/directory will be placed within a directory called transferredFiles, create by this script.

 For example, if you want to transfer a file called "outputs" located in the submit container home directory to a directory called "myFiles" located in your local machine's home directory, you should do:

     ./download ~/outputs ~/myFiles/

-** YOU CAN FIND DETAILS ABOUT COPYING FROM/TO A DIFFERENT CONTAINER OR A AMAZON EC2 HOST IN THE SECTIONS ?????
-ABOVE **
+You can find details about copying from/to a different container or from/to a amazon EC2 host in the section "Details" below.

 ### Terminating the Swarm Cluster